hosseinnassiri/MessagePublisherSubscriber/README.md

 To have a template for implementing Publish / Subscribe pattern in .net using RabbitMQ as message broker, ready to be used in real applications.

 ## TODO
+1. add git hub action to the project
 1. convert to .net 5
 1. use mongodb in docker
 1. use docker compose for the whole project